 We have over 170 varieties of apples that can be grown in our climate.
 The hardiness ratings (from hardiest to least hardy): E-V-M-P can help narrow the choices for those in colder areas.

-We are proud to offer a good selection of pear varieties for northern climates like ours, where the standard commercial varieties will not survive.
+We are proud to offer one of the widest selection of pear varieties for northern climates like ours, where the standard commercial varieties will not survive.

-The rootstocks we use for our pear varieties are Pyrus communis and Pyrus ussuriensis, hardy and vigorous growers which produce a “standard” or full size tree.
+The rootstocks we use for our pear varieties are Pyrus communis and Pyrus ussuriensis.
+These are hardy and vigorous growers which produce a “standard” or full size tree.

 Plant pear trees about 20 feet apart.